alnoki/AAAAAA/doc/setup/concepts.rst

 Concepts
 ########

-All the :ref:`tools` used to create :term:`AAAAAA` are :xref:`open-source`,
-and if you followed the :ref:`developer setup <dev-environment>` then you should now have all of them
+All of the :ref:`tools <concepts-tools>` used to create :term:`AAAAAA` are :xref:`open-source`, and if you followed the :ref:`developer setup <setup-dev-environment>` then you will have just finished downloading all of them for free

-The :ref:`tools` as well as the the :ref:`concepts-code` and the :ref:`concepts-documentation` that they create are described in the following sections
+The next few sections describe these :ref:`tools <concepts-tools>`, as well as the :ref:`code <concepts-code>` and the :ref:`documentation <concepts-documentation>` that they create

-See :ref:`links` at any time for a centralized and comprehensive list of online resources relating to any of these topics
+See :ref:`links <references-links>` at any time for a centralized and comprehensive list of online resources relating to any of these topics

 .. toctree::
    :caption: Concepts